Teleport - Multi-Factor SSH and Kubectl Authentication

 - Second factor hardware device, such as YubiKey or SoloKey

-- A Web browser with WebAuthn support (if using SSH from the Teleport Web UI).
+- A Web browser with WebAuthn support (if using SSH or desktop sessions from the Teleport Web UI).

 Teleport FIPS builds disable local users.
 To configure WebAuthn in order to use